Ageless Award™ and Luncheon

 - Click to view our honoree videos for: Senator Margaret Carter, Rev. Dr. Rodney Page and Rabbi Joshua Stampfer!

 - Click here to view photos from the event!

 What is the Ageless Award?

 Each year, the Ageless Award™ is given to individuals who are 75 years or older, demonstrate the importance of living a purposeful life and who continue to make significant contributions to society: as volunteers, philanthropists, mentors and civic leaders.
 JFRF gives out this award because we think it’s important to celebrate people who have gone above and beyond throughout their lives to serve others, and who inspire people to do more in their communities.

-JFRF would like to take the time to thank all of our generous sponsors who support the 2017 Ageless Award Luncheon:
+JFRF would like to take the time to thank all of our generous sponsors for our 2018 Ageless Award Luncheon: